slashingweapon/as-perod/NPC.md

 **Ashanar** A tribe of Elves friendly to the party, who live in the north desert.
 They are led by Qatir, his lieutenant Marasef, and Marasef's wife Khatna.

-[[Calanth]] Princess Calanth is the grand-daughter of Ludo Harrell (the "Old Duke" of [[Corak]]) and niece to his son Fredrick Harrel (the "Young Duke" of [[Corak]]).
+[Calanth](Calanth.html) Princess Calanth is the grand-daughter of Ludo Harrell (the "Old Duke" of [Corak](Corak.html)) and niece to his son Fredrick Harrel (the "Young Duke" of [Corak](Corak.html)).

 **Delma** The headwoman of the island of Per'moso.
 The party, with help from Valar and his crew, saved a lot of her people from slavery.

 **Dunac** A scribe in the very oldest, dustiest bowels of the national archives.
-He translated [[Alamion]]'s Journal for the sisters.
+He translated [Alamion](Alamion.html)'s Journal for the sisters.

 **Ferrule Lighthammer** (Halfling) Former adventuring companion of Seraphina.
 Known as "Uncle Slick" to Aidan and Nadia.
 He holds no title, but is an important adviser to the throne.

 **Flanitolius "Nibbs" Phelitidean** (gnome) A creator, collector, and purveyor of rare maps.
 He lives in Gdazn Rox.

-**Heirophant Danburr**  The highest religious authority in the land and also the Duke of [[Oxhed]].
-He leads the [[Rite of Te]], keeps safe the oldest religious shrine, supervises the Head Justicar, supervises the Paladin, and has many other important duties.
+**Heirophant Danburr**  The highest religious authority in the land and also the Duke of [Oxhed](Oxhed.html).
+He leads the [Rite of Te](Rite of Te.html), keeps safe the oldest religious shrine, supervises the Head Justicar, supervises the Paladin, and has many other important duties.
 While this role gives him tremendous influence, he himself is ineligible to take the throne.
 He is one of Issyren's former adventuring companions, and a close friend of her family.

 **Iaden** Baroness of Lemonfall, located in Gideon's Valley.
 Brother to Timeas.
 Lemonfall was founded by her father, but upon his death the barony was given to her late husband Lemandis.
 Lemandis was executed after it was revealed that he was conducting heinous planar experiments on innocent people.
 With Lemandis gone, Iaden was given the barony.

-**Issyren**  Builder of the tower of [[Ardengard]], and its former Baroness.
+**Issyren**  Builder of the tower of [Ardengard](Ardengard.html), and its former Baroness.
 She is now the Oracle of Air, residing in an extradimentional space coterminus with a location somewhere in the far Western Isles.
 She is mother to Seraphina, and grandmother to Aidan and Nadia.
 In addition to her otherworldly powers, she is a powerful arcanist.

-**Jamyt**, Baron of [[Newholy(City)]], son and likely successor to Duke Endethel.
+**Jamyt**, Baron of [Newholy(City)](Newholy(City).html), son and likely successor to Duke Endethel.
 Tried to prevent Father Ambrose from building a small church in the inner town, but ultimately relented when the party came up with his ludicrous fee.

 **Jaq Sisox** Former adventurer companion to Issyren.
-He is the elderly Count of [[Reeland]], and is likely to be succeeded by his newphew and adopted son, Peter Sisox.
+He is the elderly Count of [Reeland](Reeland.html), and is likely to be succeeded by his newphew and adopted son, Peter Sisox.

-**Jaskira** A princess of [[Newholy]], daughter of Duke Endethel.
-It was she who sent the party to Iaden in [[Lemonfall]], to investigate the demise of her lover Avadur.
+**Jaskira** A princess of [Newholy](Newholy.html), daughter of Duke Endethel.
+It was she who sent the party to Iaden in [Lemonfall](Lemonfall.html), to investigate the demise of her lover Avadur.
 Trained as a Rider, she is frustrated by her father's refusal to let her take the thane's oath.

 **Laarshi** Another former adventuring companion of Issyren's.
 He is Ild-Annian, and the party has never met him.